 There’s plenty in the news about what divides us, but let’s talk about what unites us.
-Turns out, that despite the rancor and toxic talk on the news, many of us share common values and beliefs that unite us in service of the greater good.
+Turns out, that despite the rancor in the news and on social media, many of us share common values that unite us in service of a greater good.
 In this conversation, we discuss common values as a foundation for working across divides.
-We also practice listening to each other so we can better understand our concerns and how each of us intends to make a difference.
+We also practice listening to each other so we can better understand our concerns and how each of us can make a difference.